AlexAegis/pont/readme.md

 this dependency up for you if you have a module that deals with this and do not utilize linking.

+### On Windows

+`pont` works but has somewhat limited capabilities when running on a Windows POSIX compatibility layer such as `MINGW`.
+But is usable as a conditional, dependency tree resolving script runner.

+> Windows Support is limited as I only use basic functinalities and is not
+> tested beyond that.

+Caveats on Windows:

+- Stow is not available (It would be disabled even if it were as it would just cause problems)
+- Limited to running PowerShell scripts with `*.ps1` file extension.
+- Since the PowerShell scripts are not running directly from PowerShell a shebang is needed in every script: `#!/usr/bin/env powershell`
+- Has to be invoked from an elevated environment (For example `Git Bash` when running with `Run As Administrator`) manually if the scrips you try to run require this.
+- Scripts must not have `.root.` in it's
+  [second segment](#Second-segment,-privileges) because `sudo` is not available in these environments and `pont` would try to invoke it when a scripts demands privilege elevation.

+> This enables modules to be installed on both kind of systems without
+> conflict or excessive configuration.
+Most of the time they would be mutually
+> exclusive so you would either need a lot of
+> [`conditionfiles`](#Conditional-modules) (To limit modules into certain OS')
+> or condition everything in it to windows or not windows.
+Disabling automatic
+> symlinking on Windows altogether is the easier choice.
+If needed you can
+> always write the PowerShell script to do the symlinking.
+Same thing with
+> PowerShell scripts on linux, since only the file extension is checked, you
+> can just give it something else and have the same shebang.

 ## Installation

 This repository can be used to download and install `pont`.
 It can also act